matrix-org/matrix-spec-proposals/proposals/3890-remote-local-notification-toggle.md

 - While a registered pusher exists for a device, notifications should be displayed as enabled.
 While the client has the ability to register/remove pushers for the device, toggling this setting should register or remove the pusher.
-For servers that support [MSC3381](https://github.com/matrix-org/matrix-doc/pull/3881), notifications should be displayed as enabled according to the the `enabled` setting of the pusher.
+For servers that support [MSC3381](https://github.com/matrix-org/matrix-doc/pull/3881), notifications should be displayed as enabled according to the `enabled` setting of the pusher.
 Changing this setting should update the `enabled` field of the pusher.
 - While the client does not have the ability to register a pusher and a `local_notification_settings` event exists, notifications should be displayed as `enabled` when the event's `is_silenced` field is falsy.
 Updating the setting